-Discuss the modeling, design and simulation of the most important food processes mainly the heat and mass transfer processes.
-This is done by explaining the fundamental engineering and economics relationships, and literature data of physical and transport properties of food.
+Discuss the modeling, design, and simulation of the most important food processes mainly the heat and mass transfer processes.
+This is done by explaining the fundamental engineering and economics relationships, and literature data on physical and transport properties of food.

 If you are thinking of pursuing your graduate degree at LIU and you are a new student, the below are the papers needed.

 - Certified copy of the BACC II or its equivalent.

 - Copy of undergraduate diploma or a letter of completion.